reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

     Your balance is 1000 ALGO.
     ```

-    Soon, the second balance will reflect the results of transactions and network usage.
+    The second balance is now poised to reflect the results of the transactions you will implement below.

-# Get contract info (seller)
+# Deploy the contract (seller)

-This section shows you how to have the seller (1) deploy the contract and (2) return the contract information used (later) by the buyer to identify and attach to the contract.
-Contract information format varies depending on the consensus network.
+This section shows you how to have the seller (1) deploy the contract and (2) return the contract information used later by the buyer to attach to the contract.
+The format of contract information varies depending on the consensus network.
 Here are examples:

 |Conensus Network|Contract Information Example|
 |-|-|